 What is the first step in finding an on-campus job?

-As of July 1st, 2016, all on-campus student positions will be accessible on Lakeland’s internal job board.
-Open positions for the upcoming academic year are typically posted at the beginning of August.
+All on-campus student positions will be accessible on Lakeland’s internal job board.
+Open positions for the upcoming academic year are typically posted in July.
 To access this job board, visit https://lakeland.applicantpro.com/internaljobs/.
-Students can create a profile with all of their employment history and contact information, as well as upload resumes and any other supporting documents.
-If you need assistance building your resume, contact the career development office at .
+Students can create a profile with all of their employment history and contact information, as well as upload résumés and any other supporting documents.
 The job board also allows students to sign up for email alerts when new jobs are posted to the site.
 Students can also follow the Lakeland Career Development page on Facebook for updates on open positions and any other student employment news.

 When does hiring take place for the academic year?

 We encourage supervisors to connect with interested students in July and early August and make offers so that students can plan out their fall schedule accordingly.
 Most positions are filled prior to the start of each term, but there are frequent ongoing/changing needs that can be hired at any point in time.